chriskacerguis/codeigniter-restserver/README.md

 ## Requirements

 1. PHP 5.2+
-2. CodeIgniter 2.0.3 to 2.1-dev (for 1.7.x support download v2.2 from Downloads tab)
+2. CodeIgniter 2.1.0 to 3.0-dev

+Note: for 1.7.x support download v2.2 from Downloads tab

 ## Usage